 Awards and Recognition

-Weil was ranked Band 1 in Capital Markets: Equity and Corporate/M&A in Poland by Chambers Global 2017.
+- Ranked Band 1 in Capital Markets: Equity and Corporate/M&A in Poland by Chambers Global 2017

-Weil was ranked Band 1 in Capital Markets: Equity; Corporate/M&A; Private Equity; Restructuring/Insolvency in Poland by Chambers Europe 2017.
+- Ranked Band 1 in Capital Markets: Equity; Corporate/M&A; Private Equity; Restructuring/Insolvency in Poland by Chambers Europe 2017

-Weil’s Warsaw office received the International Law Firm of the Year 2010 in Poland award from the Chambers Europe Awards for Excellence and the Law Firm of the Year in Poland award from the IFLR European Awards 2013.
+- International Law Firm of the Year 2010 in Poland award from the Chambers Europe Awards for Excellence and the Law Firm of the Year in Poland award from the IFLR European Awards 2013

 Pro Bono Initiatives and Community Service

-The Warsaw office of Weil provides extensive pro bono legal assistance to the community.
+The Warsaw office of Weil provides extensive pro bono legal assistance to the community, for which we received the Pro Bono Law Firm of the Year award from Rzeczpospolita this year.
 We have been a key partner of the Strategic Litigation Program run by the Helsinki Foundation for Human Rights.
 We provided legal assistance in connection with the establishment of the Museum of the History of Polish Jews in Warsaw, and were honored by the Museum with a special award for our pro bono work.